 It’s also wise to book theater tickets beforehand, whether it’s for a world-class opera or booze-addled Shakespearean improv.
 A week ahead is usually plenty of time.
 Browse Hot Tix for same-week drama, comedy and performing arts tickets for half price.

 Make restaurant reservations

-Prepare to fork into platefuls of Michelin-starred comfort food and eat like a maniac.
+Prepare to fork into platefuls of Michelin-starred comfort food and eat like royalty.
 Reservations are key, though, especially for weekend dining.
 Book through Tock, Open Table or Resy.
 A week or two in advance will work for most places, though hot spots such as Alinea and Girl & the Goat need to be reserved a couple of months out.
 Prime dining times are between 6pm and 8pm.